 Publication of results

-The CII reserves the right to publish coursework assessment
+The CII reserves the right to publish dissertation assessment

 results, whether a pass or failure.
 Pass lists are published only